ppanko/PcAux/README.md

 useful!

 ## Installation
-The best way to install PcAux is to use the `devtools::install_github` package.
+The best way to install PcAux is to use the `devtools::install_github` function.

 1. First, make sure that you have **devtools** installed on your system
 2. Next, execute the following lines: